 - By age 3 until age 6, your child should use a pea-sized amount of fluoride toothpaste, and continue to brush thoroughly twice per day.

 - Use a soft-bristled, child-sized toothbrush and the correct amount of toothpaste depending on your child’s age.

 - Once your child has two side-by-side teeth the touch, you should start to clean between their teeth daily.

 Caring for a child’s teeth is relatively simple, and your child’s pediatric dentist can help you come up with an action plan for a proper oral hygiene regimen.
-To learn more about pediatric dental care, please contact Adventure Dental today by calling (661) 276-8755 to book your child’s dental appointment.
+To learn more about pediatric dental care, please contact Adventure Dental and Orthodontics today by calling (661) 276-8755 to book your child’s dental appointment.